-- have a Bachelor of Science degree in nursing from a National League for Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited institution or its equivalent, OR a Baccalaureate degree in a discipline related to nursing.
+have a Bachelor of Science degree in nursing from a National League for Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited institution or its equivalent, OR a baccalaureate degree in a discipline related to nursing.
 Students with a BA or BS degree in non-nursing areas must meet baccalaureate competencies in research, leadership and management, and community health before progressing in the graduate program.
-Competency may be verified through course work, testing or experience; - be eligible for Public Health Certification in California; - have a GPA of 3.0 in the last 60 units of undergraduate nursing course work; - have an overall GPA of 3.0 (If one or both of the above GPA requirements are unmet, the student may apply for conditional classification and demonstrate academic ability by enrolling in, and successfully passing with a "B" or better, NURS 211 and NURS 212); - complete the Graduate Record Examination before the application deadline; - possess a current RN license in California; - have a minimum of one year of full-time nursing experience post initial licensure; - satisfactorily complete an Introduction to Nursing Research course or equivalent.
-Students may enroll in the undergraduate research course, NURS 150, through concurrent enrollment to meet the admission requirements; and - submit evidence of personal qualification and capacity for graduate study: (a) three personal references to include a current/former employer in nursing and a professor and (b) a statement of purpose that outlines the goals and objectives for the pursuit of graduate study.
+Competency may be verified through course work, testing or experience;

+- be eligible for Public Health Certification in California; - have a GPA of 3.0 in the last 60 units of undergraduate nursing course work; - have an overall GPA of 3.0 (If one or both of the above GPA requirements are unmet, the student may apply for conditional classification and demonstrate academic ability by enrolling in, and successfully passing with a "B" or better, NURS 211 and NURS 212); - complete the Graduate Record Examination before the application deadline; - possess a current RN license in California; - satisfactorily complete an Introduction to Nursing Research course or equivalent.
+Students may enroll in the undergraduate research course, NURS 150, through concurrent enrollment to meet the admission requirements; and - submit a statement of purpose that outlines the goals and objectives for the pursuit of graduate study.

 Statistics is required for graduation from the program.
-An introductory course (e.g. STAT 001 or SWRK 110) within the past seven years may be taken before admission or after admission but before NURS 210B.
+An introductory course (e.g., STAT 1 or SWRK 110) within the past seven years may be taken before admission or after admission but before NURS 210B.